 Why merge the schools?

-The opportunity to bring together King Solomon Academy and Ark Paddington Green represents a fantastic opportunity to create a high quality all through school across two well equipped sites, which will be able to have a transformational impact on the community it serves.
-By reorganising the space and making imprvoements across the two sites Ark Schools and Westminster believe that the needs of the local community will be met.
+Bringing together King Solomon Academy and Ark Paddington Green represents a fantastic opportunity to create a high quality all through school across two well equipped sites, which will be able to have a transformational impact on the community it serves.
+By reorganising the space and making improvements across the two sites, Ark Schools and Westminster believe that the needs of the local community will be met.

 The merger will achieve the following: